-I focused on appetizers here because so much about grilling revolves around main-course dishes, big slabs of meat, corn on the cob, etc. -- and transferring that smoke to a smaller stage makes a big impact (my father-in-law did not believe the hummus was so simple and could not get over it.
-I'll be making it next time he comes over).
+I focused on appetizers here because so much about grilling revolves around main-course dishes, big slabs of meat, corn on the cob, etc.

 Experiment while you still can -- it's a little more effort to bring what comes off the grill back into the kitchen, but the payoff is incredible.
 And you can tell your guests it took you a really long time, if you'd like.

 Appetizer plate; serves 4-5